Inverter-Driven R290 Systems Delivering Up to 85°C for UK Retrofit Applications

 The R290 Advantage for Retrofit

-R290 (propane) is a natural refrigerant with a Global Warming Potential of just 3, compared to 675 for R32 or over 2,000 for the older R410A systems still being installed by some suppliers.
+R290 (propane) is a natural refrigerant with a Global Warming Potential of just 0.02, compared to 675 for R32 or over 2,000 for the older R410A systems still being installed by some suppliers.
 For commercial retrofit projects, R290 is not just the sustainable choice; it is the practical one.
-R290 heat pumps achieve higher COPs at elevated flow temperatures, making them uniquely suited to buildings that were designed for high-temperature heating.
+R290 heat pumps achieve higher COPs at elevated flow temperatures, achieving the best efficiencies possible while working with existing pipe-work.

 Retrofit methodology